 Increasing evidence supports that shocks are ubiquitous in nova outflows and are responsible for powering nova emission across the electromagnetic spectrum.
 In many cases these shocks can be radiative and responsible for dust formation sites within the ejecta.
 This explains the puzzle of early dust formation in these violent eruptions and presents testable observational implications - check out our Astro2020 white paper.

-In between these projects, I spend time thinking about the evolution of super-Eddington mass transferring white dwarf binaries (from undergraduate work at UC Santa Cruz with Enrico Ramirez-Ruiz).
+I am also interested in the evolution of super-Eddington mass transferring white dwarf binaries (from undergraduate work at UC Santa Cruz with Enrico Ramirez-Ruiz).
 Using numerical and hydrodynamical models, I am finding that these binaries can significantly alter their circumbinary environment before they merge and (possibly) produce type Ia supernovae.

 In addition to TAing and instructing lab courses, I participated in the Institute for Science and Engineering Educators Professional Development Program in 2015 and in 2016 as a Design Team Leader.

-From 2016-2017, I received the Lead Teaching Fellowship for the Astronomy Department at Columbia University.
-Teaching can have a profound impact on how students approach science, and I find pedagogical training to be critical for being an effective educator.
-My teaching practices are centered upon using inquiry-based teaching methods that encourage learning science by doing science.
-My lesson plans are flexible to various learning methods and allow students to engage with material in an individual (and more effective) way.
+In 2016, I received the Lead Teaching Fellowship at Columbia University, during which I attended several pedagogical workshops and organized a few of my own.
+My teaching practices are centered upon using inquiry-based methods that encourage learning science by doing science.
+My lesson plans are accessible to various learning methods and allow students to engage with material in individual (and more effective) ways.